biscuit-js/biscuit-store/docs/GET_STARTED.md

 ## Get started with Вiscuit-store
 Biscuit allows you to create javascript applications with predictable state containers, and also provides an extensive set of tools for working with them.
 With this library, you can easily create applications with a convenient centralized state system, easily update components, and get a positive development experience.

+The main goal of the biscuit-store is to provide the developer with the most flexible functionality, while promoting compliance with the basic architectural principles of programming.

+- Flexible architecture
+- Asynchronous out of the box
+- React support
+- Simple extension with middleware
+- Easy debugging

 ### When do I need to use the Biscuit-store?
 You will find the answer to this question in the [FAQ](./FAQ.md) section